johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_pi.md

 ### Example

+The following declares a relation labeled `mortal` that has a single string attribute, labeled as `name`.

 ```datalog
 .infer mortal(name: string).
 ```

-Alternatively the short-cut form is often more convenient.
+Alternatively the short-cut form is often more convenient but has the advantage that if the definition of `human` changes declaration changes accordingly.

 ```datalog
 .assert human(name: string).